American Airlines increases flight attendant holiday pay after operational meltdown - KESQ

 By Ramishah Maruf, CNN Business

 American Airlines is giving flight attendants who work during the holidays a one-time holiday pay premium, the company announced in an internal memo.
-The increased holiday pay comes after an operational meltdown earlier this month, which forced the airline to cancel thousands of flights partly due to staffing shortages.
+The increased holiday pay comes after an operational meltdown during Halloween weekend, which forced the airline to cancel thousands of flights partly due to staffing shortages.

 “On the schedule front, we’ve ensured that November and December are built to meet customer demand and that they are fully supportable by our staffing,” COO David Seymour said in an internal staff note viewed by CNN.

-American furloughed 8,000 flight attendants during the pandemic, when federal aid for airline workers temporarily expired in 2020.
+American furloughed 8,000 flight attendants during the pandemic, when it anticipated federal aid for airline workers expiring.

 “From pandemic-related changes to the way we must do business (including mask and other travel requirements) to the small minority of customers who cause disturbances, the last 20 months have been incredibly challenging for many personally and professionally,” Seymour said.